 - Dead Fantasy uses this at the end of some episodes.
 Episodes III and IV, being released at the same time as V, simply had "Not The End" - but due to Author Existence Failure, they definitely aren't going to be continued.

 - The first installment of Arfenhouse: the Movie plays with it.
-A scene towards the end gets interrupted with a record scratching sound and "To be continued" appearing, and after a pause the scene resumes.
+A scene towards the end gets interrupted with a Record Needle Scratch sound and "TO BE CONTINUED..." appearing, and after a pause the scene resumes.